MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 It's nice to work with a backdrop, so let's add this before working on the core objects.

 > [action]
 > Drag *background.png* onto the scene and snap to the center.
+If it does not snap to the center, you can drag the edges of
+> the image until they snap to the edges of the scene.
-Set the *Z Position* to `-1`.
+> Set the *Z Position* to `-1` and set the *Name* to `background`.
 >

 # Creating Sushi

 Sushi is a key ingredient in the game mechanic, you will use it to build a sushi tower.
 To create the tower you will be randomly stacking sushi, before you can stack the tower you need to build a core piece of sushi.
-This master piece will contain two chopsticks, one on the left and one on the right.
+The core piece will contain two chopsticks, one on the left and one on the right.

 This will enable 3 possible sushi pieces: